 - Slice butter into chunks and use your fingers to mix it into the flour mixture.

-- Measure out the vanilla yogurt and mix in the vanilla extract.
+- Measure out the yogurt and mix in the vanilla extract (and maple syrup if using plain yogurt).
 Add to the flour-butter mixture and use a spoon to stir until just combined.

 - Bake for about 12-15 minutes, or until golden brown.
 Cool on a wire rack.
 Enjoy!

 Reduce the sugar by using plain yogurt instead of vanilla or mixing vanilla and plain yogurt together.

 Up the protein content by using Greek yogurt.